fc-io/working-with-alvis-from-ki/README.md

 ### cd to container location

-Alvis has a storage solution called Mimer that is avaiable on both login nodes and the GPU nodes.
+Alvis has a storage solution called Mimer that is available on both login nodes and the GPU nodes.

 ```bash
 cd /mimer/NOBACKUP/groups/<project_id>